jack-mcgary/jackmcgary.me/README.md

 # jackmcgary.me

 # Overview
 This website project is part of my DALI application.
 The domain is publicly hosted by GitHub at jackmcgary.me (if you want to see it render).
+Also, give it a few seconds to render (there are a lot of high quality images that might take a bit to load).

 Thank you so much for your consideration.
 My email is jackson.r.mcgary.23@dartmouth.edu.
 Email me if you need any clarification!
+Thanks again.

 # Description